geerteltink/geert.elt.ink/src/now.md

 # {{ title }}

-Last updated: {{ '2022-07-12' | readableDate }}
+Last updated: {{ '2022-07-17' | readableDate }}

 ## ... health insurance

 Since January 2020 I am working at [ottonova](https://www.ottonova.de/), bringing digital health insurance to Germany.
 I enjoy working in a team and it turns out it's something I missed the passed years as a freelancer.
-I'm mostly doing PHP backend work and once in a while I break the frontend with my Angular contributions.
+Since 2021 I'm a team lead of a cross functional team.
+First started with B2C topics and since 2022 concentrating on B2B and building a platform as a service for brokers and partners.
+When I have time I contribute to our PHP backend services and once in a while I break the frontend with my Angular contributions.
 Because health insurance is so complex and most stuff is build in house, there is never a boring day.

 ## ... working on side projects

 Besides contributing to [laminas](https://getlaminas.org/) and [mezzio](https://getmezzio.org/), there are not many side projects going on at the moment.

 ## ... working on a client project